Oneirical/The-Games-Foxes-Play/design/Controls.md

 **w**/**a**/**s**/**d** - Move/attack/interact in the 4 cardinal directions.
 There is no diagonal movement or waiting in TGFP - it is part of the design.

-**q** - Draw souls from your storage into your hotbar.
+**q** - Draw souls from your storage into your casting wheel.
 It's kind of like reloading a gun with multicoloured bullets.
 It stands for "Quiver".

-**1-9** - Invoke souls from your hotbar.
+**1-8** - Invoke souls from your casting wheel.
 It's kind of like firing said gun.
 You can also click on them.

 **f** - Cycle through Harmonic Modulators.
 It's kind of like adding modifiers on the gun.
 It stands for "Fluffy".
 In Harmonic Relay rooms, it will also reroll non-Serene cages.